 - One chapter of Helen ESP deals with the ghost of a lion who grew up in captivity and never got to see the savannah.

-- The Thousand Sunny in One Piece.
+- The Thousand Sunny.
 It was even stated by Iceburg that it'll be the "King of the Beasts" in order to carry the "King of the Pirates" or something like that.

-- Not to mention that one of Buggy's crew members is a giant lion.
+- One of Buggy's crew members is a giant lion.

-- Yugioh also have "Behemoth the King of All Animals" who is much more of the humongous or elephant type.
+- "Behemoth the King of All Animals" who is much more of the humongous or elephant type.

 - Subverted in The Beano comic strip Richard the Lion.
 This lion instead of being King of Beasts is weedy, skinny and only 'king' of Lord Threadbare's Safari Park.

 - In Grandville, set in a Funny Animal Alternate History 19th century French Empire, Napoleon is a lion.

 - Blacksad: A rather crappy sci-fi movie Blacksad is watching features a lion as a US general (and a bald eagle as the president).

 - In God Hates Astronauts the leader of an interstellar empire, King Tiger Eating a Cheeseburger is served by the commander of his star fleet, his son Admiral Tiger Eating a Cheeseburger.
 Not even close to the strangest thing about the series... it's just that kind of comic.

 - Hobbes and a lion named Caesar argue about this in Calvin and Hobbes: The Series.
 Calvin ends it by beating him up and proclaiming himself as king of the jungle.